How is my research relevant to society?

 Example: Can we use trflp profiling of high molecular weight ribosomes to determine if the percentage of active bacteria and specific individual bacterial species change in parallel to a strong environmental gradient?

-Sharing your science:
+Sharing your research:

 Example: We can use molecular techniques to learn about what functions bacteria perform in the environment.
 We can learn about how bacteria can survive and grow in different places and how scientists can use molecular techniques to learn about them.